 Multiple Chemical Sensitivities

-These models have either cloth or pelletized activated carbon filters that can measure in pounds.
+These models have cloth or pelletized activated carbon filters that can measure in pounds.
 They’re also constructed with materials created to be free of off-gassing chemicals like certain glues, solvents, and plastic housing components, so the actual unit will not contribute to your symptoms.

-Some people may not like the scent and others may encounter heightened allergy and asthma symptoms as a result.
+Some people may not like the scent, and others may encounter heightened allergy and asthma symptoms.
 Smoke air purifiers eliminate smoke particles and absorb fumes using a combination of HEPA and activated carbon filtration.
-You’re left with cleaner, fresher-smelling air that won’t trigger your symptoms.
+You are left with cleaner, fresher-smelling air that won’t trigger your symptoms.

 Airborne Bacteria and Viruses

 Some air machine classes can battle illness-causing airborne viruses and bacteria and create an even healthier environment throughout the flu season or any time of year.

 Ultraviolet air purifiers use UV germicidal lamps to kill airborne pathogens on touch while filtering the air.
 Other air purifiers might apply filters coated with a unique antibacterial coating to eliminate airborne germs as air passes through the filter.